umputun/cronn/README.md

 ## Optional modes:

-- Logging mode.
-Produces logs, prefixed by "[CRONN]".
-Off by default.
+- Logging mode
-- Debug mode.
-Produces more debug info.
-Off by default.
+- Debug mode: produces more debug info
-- Auto-resume mode.
-Executes terminated task(s) on startup.
+- Auto-resume mode: executes terminated task(s) on startup.
-- Auto-update mode.
-Checks for changes in crontab file (`-f` mode only) and reloads updated jobs.
+- Auto-update mode: checks for changes in crontab file (`-f` mode only) and reloads updated jobs.

 ### Auto-Resume details

 - each task creates a flag file named as `<ts>-<seq>.cronn` in `$CRONN_RESUME` directory and removes this flag on completion.
-- flag file's content is the command line for running job.
+- flag file's content is the command line for the running job.
 - at the start time `cronn` will discover all flag files and will execute them sequentially in case if multiple flag files discovered.
 Note: it won't block usual, scheduled tasks and it is possible to have initial (auto-resume) task running in parallel with regular tasks.
 - old resume files (>=24h) ignored
-- usually it is not necessary to map `$CRONN_RESUME` to host's FS as we don't want it to survive container recreation.
+- usually it is not necessary to map `$CRONN_RESUME` location to host's FS as we don't want it to survive container recreation.
 However, it will survive container's restart.

 ### Repeater

 Optional repeater retries failed job multiple times.
 It uses backoff strategy with an exponential interval.
-Duration interval goes in steps with `last * math.Pow(factor, attempt)`.
+Duration interval goes in steps with `last * math.Pow(factor, attempt)` increments.
 Optional jitter randomizes intervals a little bit.
 Factor = 1 effectively makes this strategy fixed with `duration` delay.

 ## Things to know